gvc0461082002/MUSEestate/README.md

 ## Using MLS® data with MUSE

-In order to fetch and store MLS® listings you will have to use the [bindings gem](https://github.com/AddieAddicted/MUSEestate-bindings).
+In order to fetch and store MLS® listings you will have to use the [bindings gem](https://github.com/AddisonEmacs/MUSEestate-bindings).

 ## Requirements

 - Ruby On Rails
 - PostgreSQL (for system data i.e users)
-- MongoDB (for remote real estate data i.e a [RETS](https://github.com/estately/rets) feed from a real estate board)

 For the iOS [MUSEestate.app](https://github.com/MUSEestate/MUSEestate-iOS) you'll need: